Health and Longevity Course for Dogs Chapter 5

-I had quite a few years of chemistry at school and I even remember having a chemistry kit where I made solutions bubble up, change color or transform from liquid to a lava-like substance.
-Chemistry touches every part of our lives from food and clothing to traveling on airplanes.
+I took quite a few years of chemistry at school and I even remember having a chemistry kit where I made solutions bubble up, change color or transform from liquid to a lava-like substance.
+Chemistry touches every part of our lives from food and clothing to airplane travel.

 What do airplanes and chemistry have to do with dogs?

-Everything from the fuel burning reaction that allows us to fly to the wing and body composition, chemistry plays a super important role.
+In airplanes, chemistry has a super important role in the fuel burning reaction that allows us to fly all the way to the wing and body composition.

-Just recently, I watched a documentary on how Boeing and NASA came up with a new carbon fiber composite that they now use in the Boeing 787, called the Dreamliner.
+Just recently, I watched a documentary on how Boeing and NASA came up with a new carbon fibre composite that they now use in the Boeing 787, called the Dreamliner.

 The Dreamliner is a masterpiece.
-Instead of using aluminum and rivets to hold the plane together, the Boeing 787 body is first woven from carbon fibers, then stitched together and then cured to make them stronger and lighter than metal.
-The cabin is less noisy and the aircraft can be pressurized to a higher pressure, which reduces jetlag.
-I have flown on it and can attest that it is true.
+Instead of using aluminum and rivets to hold the plane together, the Boeing 787 body is first woven from carbon fibres, then stitched together, and then cured to make them stronger and lighter than metal.
+The cabin is less noisy and the aircraft can be pressurized to a higher degree, which reduces jet lag.
+I have flown on it and can attest that is true.

-But you may still be asking, what do airplanes have to do with dogs, but they have more in common than it appears.
-They are made of the same building blocks - atoms, electrons, protons, bosons and other particles with names that are hard to remember.
+But you may still be asking, what do airplanes have to do with dogs?
+They have more in common than it appears.
+Both are made of the same building blocks - atoms, electrons, protons, bosons and other particles with names that are hard to remember.

 Or if the chemical structure of collagen and cartilage in your dog's ear was changed by adding some elements, maybe, with a little bit of luck and science your dog could fly!!!
-Just kidding, but the point I want to make is that a missing or added element can make a night and day difference in the outcome.
+Just kidding, but the point I'm making is that a missing or added element can make a night and day difference in the outcome.

 From a Dreamliner to dogs and nature